elibtronic/2025_state_of_scholarly_communication/README.md

 ## APCs

-As described some publishers enable Open Access through the payment of an additional Author Processing Charge (APC).
+As described some publishers enable Open Access through the payment of an additional Article Processing Charge (APC).
 This is on top of regular subscription costs that the library already pays to get access to the journal.
 All figures in CAD.
 Sometimes this fee is paid by a research grant, sometimes directly by the researcher.
 Since research teams span different organizations APC payments might also span different organizations, so it is fair to say these fees weren't all paid out by Brock researchers directly.
 Some of these fees might of come from _Transformative Agreements_.

 - Total amount spent: **$1,027,839**
 - Mean Average amount per paid APC: **$4,111**